-Students will submit research proposals by 15 November 2023.
-Soon after, they will be assigned a supervisor who will provide guidance and feedback on written work.
-It is each student's responsibility to make arrangements to meet regularly with their supervisors.
-Students and their supervisors should work together to set up a reasonable schedule for future meetings.
-They should agree a practical schedule for the submission of written work and draft chapters, particularly over the summer months when staff may be away from College.
+Soon after submitting dissertation proposals, students will be assigned a supervisor who will provide guidance and feedback on written work.
+Students and their supervisors should work to set up a reasonable schedule for meetings and agree a schedule for the submission of written work and draft chapters, particularly over the summer months when staff may be away from College.